EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 This is an example usage of the ``eoxs_register_dataset`` command:
 ::

-    python manage.py eoxs_register_dataset --data-file data/meris/mosaic_MER_FRS_1P_RGB_reduced/*.tif --rangetype RGB --dataset-series MER_FRS_1P_reduced --stitched-mosaic mosaic_MER_FRS_1P_RGB_reduced -v3
+    python manage.py eoxs_register_dataset --data-file data/meris/mosaic_MER_FRS_1P_RGB_reduced/*.tif --rangetype RGB \
+        --dataset-series MER_FRS_1P_reduced --stitched-mosaic mosaic_MER_FRS_1P_RGB_reduced -v3

 In this example, the parameter ``--metadata-file`` is omitted, since these files are in the same location as the data files and only differ in their extension.
-Also note that the ``--data-file`` parameter uses a shell wildcard `*.tif` which expands to all files with the `.tif` extension in that directory.
+Also note that the ``--data-file`` parameter uses a shell wildcard `*.tif` which expands to all files with `.tif` extension in that directory.
 This funcitonality is not provided by EOxServer but by the operating system or the executing shell and is most certainly platform dependant.

-The registered dataset is now inserted to each one dataset series and rectified stitched mosaic.
+The registered dataset is also inserted to the given dataset series and rectified stitched mosaic.